-Athletics Eligibility
+Athletic Eligibility

-Eligibility for participation is a requirement for all student athletes.
-Scholastic eligibility for all PIAA athletes shall be reported and enforced both guarterly and weekly.
-A student will be placed on academic probation if they are failing two or more credits, both for the guarterly report and for the weekly report.
+Eligibility for participation is a requirement for all student-athletes.
+Scholastic eligibility for all PIAA athletics shall be reported and enforced both quarterly and weekly.
+A student will be placed on academic probation if they are failing two or more classes, both for the quarterly report and for the weekly report.
 While on academic probation, the student is expected to report home directly after school and is not to attend any team practices and is barred from participating in any events/contests during the probationary period.
-An incomplete is counted as a failure.
-Once incompletes are converted to a passing grade the student may be removed from academic probation.
-The period of ineligibility will be one calendar week for the weekly eligibility report and fifteen (15) school days for the guarterly (marking period report card) report.
+The period of ineligibility for the quarterly report will be fifteen (15) school days and the period of ineligibility for the weekly report will be one week.